 Great Thinkers: Maimonides—Politics, Prophecy and Providence (4-quarter hours)

-Using "The Guide for the Perplexed" as our central text, we explore the complex philosophical ideas of Moses Maimonides (1135–1204), one of the central figures in medieval philosophy and Jewish thought.Our study includes analyses of his ideas on: principles of faith, human perfection, intellectual vs. "imaginational" approaches to truth, pedagogy and politics, reasons for the commandments, the nature of God and divine will, the limits of human knowledge, the mechanics of prophecy, and the parameters and implications of providence.
+Using "The Guide for the Perplexed"as our central text, we explore the complex philosophical ideas of Moses Maimonides (1135–1204), one of the central figures in medieval philosophy and Jewish thought.Our study includes analyses of his ideas on: principles of faith, human perfection, intellectual vs. "imaginational" approaches to truth, pedagogy and politics, reasons for the commandments, the nature of God and divine will, the limits of human knowledge, the mechanics of prophecy, and the parameters and implications of providence.
+Cross listed with PHIL 3023.

 Great Thinkers: Maimonides—Greek, Muslim and Christian Encounters (4-quarter hours)

-Using "The Guide of the Perplexed" as our central text, we explore the complex philosophical ideas of Moses Maimonides (1135–1204), a central figure in the history of ideas and in the history of Jewish thought.
+Using "The Guide of the Perplexed"as our central text, we explore the complex philosophical ideas of Moses Maimonides (1135–1204), a central figure in the history of ideas and in the history of Jewish thought.
 In this course, we examine in depth the relationship between Maimonides' core ideas and various Greek, Muslim and Christian thinkers.
 Topics include: Aquinas and Maimonides on negative theology; Aristotle and Maimonides on creation, eternity and providence; Maimonidean emanation meets Plotinus, "The Theology of Aristotle" and the "Liber de Causis"; and relating Maimonides' cosmological and political theories to Avicenna, al-Farabi and Averroes.
+Cross listed with PHIL 3024.

-Philosophy Meets Mysticism: A Greek, Jewish and Muslim Neoplatonic Journey (4-quarter hours)
+Philosophy Meets Mysticism: A Greek, Jewish and Islamic Neoplatonic Journey (4-quarter hours)

 Modern Jewish Philosophy (4-quarter hours)